Sen. Grassley, 87, says he tested positive for coronavirus

-WASHINGTON (AP) — Iowa Sen. Chuck Grassley, the longest-serving Republican senator and third in the line of presidential succession, said Tuesday that he has tested positive for the coronavirus.
+WASHINGTON (AP) — Iowa Sen. Chuck Grassley, the longest-serving Republican senator and third in the line of presidential succession, said he has tested positive for the coronavirus.

-“I’ve tested positive for coronavirus,” Grassley wrote.
 “I'll b following my doctors’ orders/CDC guidelines & continue to quarantine.
-I’m feeling good + will keep up on my work for the ppl of Iowa from home.”
+I’m feeling good + will keep up on my work for the ppl of Iowa from home," he tweeted.

 Grassley said he looks forward to “resuming my normal schedule soon.”

-The Iowa Republican, who was in the Senate and voting on Monday, did not say how he was exposed.
-His office said Tuesday morning that he was not experiencing any symptoms.
+The Iowa Republican, who was in the Senate and voting on Monday, did not say how he had been exposed.
+His office said that he was not experiencing any symptoms and was isolating in his Virginia home.

+The announcement from one of the Senate's most prominent members — and one of its oldest — underscored concerns across the Capitol about the safety of lawmakers, staff and other workers in the sprawling complex as cases have spiked across the country and members have traveled back and forth from their states.
+At least three members of the House have tested positive in the last week, and several more are quarantining.

+The increase in cases also threatens the progress of legislation and other work as the Republican Senate, in particular, tries to wrap up business in the remaining weeks of President Donald Trump's term.
+Grassley's absence on Tuesday helped Democrats block the nomination of Judy Shelton, Trump’s controversial pick for the Federal Reserve.
+Republican Sen. Rick Scott of Florida was also absent as he is in quarantine after an exposure.

-Grassley is the president pro tempore of the Senate, meaning he presides over the Senate in the absence of Vice President Mike Pence and is third in line for the presidency, behind Pence and House Speaker Nancy Pelosi.
-The president pro tempore is the senator in the majority party who has served the longest.
-Grassley has been a senator for nearly 40 years.
+Grassley is the president pro tempore of the Senate, meaning he presides over the chamber in the absence of Vice President Mike Pence and is third in line for the presidency, behind Pence and House Speaker Nancy Pelosi.
+The president pro tempore is the senator in the majority party who has served the longest, and Grassley has been a senator for 40 years.

-As pro tempore, Grassley opens the Senate each morning.
+As pro tempore, Grassley opens the Senate each day.
 He did so on Monday, leading the Pledge of Allegiance alongside others on the floor and then giving remarks without wearing a mask.
-He also joined other senators on the floor Monday evening for a procedural vote on a federal judge.
+He also joined other senators on the floor later Monday evening for a procedural vote on a federal judge, that time wearing a mask but speaking to several senators at close distance.

 “This virus is hitting rural and urban areas alike,” Grassley said.
 “No community is immune.
 I ask every Iowan to continue to do their part to keep their family and neighbors safe."